The Brazilian Rainbow Boa, as their colorful name might imply, is one of the most stunningly beautiful snakes in the

 Brazilian Rainbow Boas are not venomous however juveniles are likely to bite or strike out.
 Wearing thick leather gloves will help to offer some protection against this when your snake is young.

 You should make sure all of your snake’s body weight is supported, and you should also hold them directly behind their head to avoid being bitten.
-They have very long fangs, and are able to pierce gloves.
+They have small curved teeth and are able to pierce gloves.

 There are many subspecies of Epicrates cenchria with the E. c. cenchria being the most bred in captivity.
 The Brazilian Rainbow Boa has distinctive stripes and a rainbow shine which is what the species is best known for.

 They vary from orange to a deep red, and they may have silver-gray sides.
 Their patterns may consist of solid black spots or stripes, or peacock-like spots.
 Young boas have the same patterns but tend to be lighter in color, and they will achieve their final color by two years old.

 Most importantly, they are highly iridescent, especially after they shed.
 Their scales produce a “rainbow-like hue” when they shed.
 These boas shed for the first time 10 days after birth, and they slough to three to four times a year thereafter.

 Baby Boas are born about 15 – 20 inches long, and yearlings should have grown to 36 – 40 inches.
 Adults will be between 5 – 6.5 feet.

 Females are more likely to grow to this length (this is the only obvious difference between genders).
 Slightly longer than the average pet snake, they are considered to be sexually mature when they are 5 feet long between 4 or 5 years old.

 There is no extreme differentiation between males and females, other than that females tend to be longer.